|Relationship to me:

 The Latin inscription on the left (above) is taken from the photograph above while the 'verbatim' translation was kindly given to me by Jerry Gandolfo].
 It is interesting to note that the words "de Newman Hall, county.
 Essex" have been added as an afterthought as can be seen in the attached photo detailing the upper half of the inscription.
 Were they appended like this simply because they would otherwise have destroyed the flow of the verse?

+The Latin inscription on the left (above) is taken from the photograph above while the translation comes from a reinterpretation of the outputs from Google's "Translate" program.
+The words "de Newman Hall, county.
+Essex" have been added as an afterthought as can be seen in the photo below: